BenBurgessLimerick/TugBot/README.md

 ## tugbot_base
 The tugbot_base package is reponsible for the interface from the ROS system to the ODrive motor drivers.
 The convention for the control of actuators in a ROS based system is to develop a hardware interface that can be used with the [ros_control](http://wiki.ros.org/ros_control) package.
 The four wheels are represented by four joints that could be controlled through a variety of interfaces.
 For the TugBot, velocity controller of the wheels is desired.
 This is achieved through the implementation of the velocity joint hardware interface.
-The interface enables the communication of velocity set points the ODrive axes, as well as the communication of current motor positions back to the ros_control system.
+The interface enables the communication of velocity set points the ODrive axes.
+The joint state hardware interface is also implemented for the four axes, which is used to communicate the current motor positions and speeds.
+Developing the hardware interface under the ros_control architecture makes it easy to utilise existing controllers on the TugBot.
+The [diff_drive_controller](link).
+Is an implementation of a controller for differential drive and skid steer robots.